7 Impressive Benefits of Shallots

 May Act as Antioxidant Agents

 Perhaps the best nutritional bonus of shallots is the possibly high and diverse content of antioxidant compounds, including quercetin, kaempferol, and various sulfuric antioxidants.
 These antioxidants are released when the cell surface is disrupted, which happens during slicing or crushing, similar to garlic.
 When these antioxidants are released, they can form another valuable compound called allicin.
-This powerful compound helps reduce cell mutation and various cancers.
-Studies have connected shallots to a reduction in lung and oral cancers, as well as stomach, colorectal, and breast cancer.
-[6]
+This powerful compound helps reduce cell mutation.

 May Help Improve Circulation & Metabolism